 Using 4-wire ohms measurements virtually eliminates the error caused by the test lead resistances.
-The current through the unknown resistance is the same regardless of the lead resistance, but the voltmeter measures only the voltage across the unknown resistance, not across the combined test lead resistance and the unknown resistance.
+The current through the unknown resistance is the same regardless of the lead resistance, but the voltmeter measures only the voltage across the resistance, not across the combined test lead resistance and the unknown resistance.

 The 4-wire ohms function is essential when highest accuracy is required.
-Since each 4-wire ohms measurement requires two channels, up to ten resistance measurements can be made per HP 44705A or HP 44705H. accessory.
-(Note that 4-wire ohms measurements cannot be made with the HP 44706A, HP 44708A, or HP 44708H.)
+Since each 4-wire ohms measurement requires two channels, up to ten resistance measurements can be made per HP 44705 accessory.
+(Note that 4-wire ohms measurements cannot be made with the HP 44706A and HP 44708.)
 An example follows.